What Are the Best Family Travel Tips for Stress-Free Trips?

 - Lost gear (like strollers or electronics)

 Sometimes travel insurance is already included with your credit card if you paid for the trip with it.
 Check the fine print.
+We’ve had good luck with Allianz, Hanse Merkur (a German insurance provider), and SafetyWing.
+Always carry a printout and a screenshot, just in case.

 9. Research Medical Facilities Before You Go

+Know where the nearest decent clinic or hospital is.
 I don’t obsess over it, but I check Google Maps, read reviews, and save the address.
-It takes five minutes to prep, and it gives you huge peace of mind.
+It takes five minutes to prep and gives you huge peace of mind.

 Pack Like a Pro